7RU7H/CTFs/README.md

 ## `<CTF-NAME>-Helped-through.*`

 These are any where I failed to meet a time limit for myself or was just stumped or I just want to learn about something or be mentored through a box with a writeup or video - just hands on keyboard, but with less about challenge and more on practical and getting stuff done.
-As of 2023 I have got a formula for Helped-Throughs down , after much testing and realised that Helped-Throughs should either be:
+As of 2023 I have got a formula for Helped-Throughs, after much testing and realised that Helped-Throughs should either be:

+Personal Requirements:
+1. Balance in all things.
+Do not do just one or the other, if you must lean more to doing Writeups especially the more experienced you are.
+1. Writeups are not Helped-Throughouts
+	- Writeup are solo or team solving of a CTF
+	- Help-Throughout are way to remove most of the challenge to incourage experiementation, research, indepth focus, postivity in succeeding to learn not learning out of the pain failure

+Benefits:
+1. Note taking the process
+2. Writing will improve your weaknesses and flaws through discovery of them
+3. A better way to enjoy and important learn content creator and expose all the other great hackers out there.
+	-  Watching the video without try what is happening is good, but as good as personally practical experiences
+4. Have a better learning curve expand research and understand without claiming to be awesome
+5. Beat the imposter syndrome, by make it about learning not fail, but do not mix challenge - but do challenging content without help

+Types:
-1. Stop and Start; Push till stuck and another 30 minutes, then stop and peak
+1. Stop and Start; Push till stuck - 2 hours max **and then** - walk it out then try again for another 30 minutes, then stop and peak.
+And only peak.
 	1. Beyond root should be box related and one or two tasks that take a maxium of 1 hour each
+	2. After completion you must review atleast three writeups both video and written of the diagic learning
-2. Like a full on-project:
+2. Like a full project - llike (must be) extensive walkthrough or bootcamp in you favourite location:
 	- Multiple Writeups both video and written
 	- One section must be challenge to try without support in an area of weakness - 1 hour maximum
 	- It must document what you have learnt about your weaknesses and mistakes